 On this page you can find examples of different fluorescence spectra measured using our PEBBLE VIS full spectrum spectrometer.
 Each fluorescence spectrum corresponds to a particular fluorophore.

 The set-up used to make the measurements is shown on the figure below.
 The excitation light from the LED is passed through a short pass (SP) filter and directed to the sample by a dichroic filter.
 The fluorescent light from the sample is passed through the dichroic filter and a long pass (LP) filter and detected by a PEBBLE VIS ultra compact spectrometer.
-The spectrometer covers 380 – 850 nm with a resolution of 6 nm.
+This spectrophotometer covers 380 – 850 nm with a resolution of 6 nm.
 The wavelength range is sampled by 256 pixels.

 Fluorescence Spectrum of Chlorophyll